ayana1709/ayana1709/README.md

 # I'm Ayana Basha
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to
 - 💬 Ask me about anything related to Laravel, React, Inertia.js, and Tailwind CSS.
 - 📫 How to reach me: ayanabashachali@gmail.com